OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/04-oled-writing-text.md

 //TODO: ADD GIF

-After running the python code, you should see the current current time on the top row, a greeting on the third row.
+After running the python code, you should see the current current time on the right side of the top row, a greeting on the third row and a random fact on the fifth row.

 ### A Closer Look at the Code